2. Mandatory information to be provided pursuant to the EU General Data Protection Regulation (GDPR)

 2.2.2 Creation of a customer account

-In order to book a test appointment, you will need to have a customer account with us.
+In order to book a test appointment or a video-monitored online self-test you will need to have a customer account with us.
 If you register for a personal customer account, you will need to specify your name, gender, contact details (e.g. address, telephone number, email address), date of birth and set a personal password.
 Adding nationality and ID number are mandatory only for flights to Japan.
 We will process this registration data in order to set up and manage your customer account and for implementing future orders.
 To complete the registration process, you will be sent a link via SMS to the telephone number you have provided, which you will then need to click on.
 As a registered customer, you will have access (by means of your email address and the password you have chosen yourself) to your personal customer account, from where you will be able to view the progress of your orders, and also save and amend your personal settings (e.g. password and language settings).

 Our legitimate interest, according to Art.
 6 (1)(f) of the GDPR, in providing you with the “customer account” service described above, and the performance of a user contract with you (Art.
 6 (1)(b) of the GDPR) constitutes the legal basis for the processing.